 One might suspect that the small percentages for P-Adv-Det are explained by the fact that this order is ungrammatical, and that the sporadic occurrences of this word order in the German corpus are due to performance errors.
 However, we don't think that the occurrences we found are mere noise.
 Rather, we suspect that they reflect an option that is grammatical at least for some users of German.
-The following examples, taken from the Internet and the IDS corpus, respectively, are illustrative for the kind of examples that we have found:
+The following examples, taken from the Internet and the IDS corpus, respectively, are illustrative of the kind of occurrences that we have found:

-Wahlweise kann man sich Maschine mit dem Piloten oder 1-3 (18)die nur optionally can one REFL the machine with only the pilot or 1-3 Passagieren auswählen und kommt damit praktisch auf 8 verschiedene passengers select and comes thus practically at 8 different Varianten.10 variants
+(18) Wahlweise kann man sich die Maschine mit nur dem optionally can one REFL the machine with only the Piloten oder 1-3 pilot or 1-3

+Passagieren auswählen und kommt damit praktisch auf 8 passengers select and comes thus practically at 8 verschiedene Varianten.9 different variants